crypto101/book/building-blocks.rst

 First of all, the one-time pad has to consist of truly random data.
 Secondly, the one-time pad can only be used once (hence the name).
-Unfortunately, most commercial products that claim to be “one-time pads” are snake oil [5]_, and don't satisfy at least one of those two properties.
+Unfortunately, most commercial products that claim to be “one-time pads” are snake oil [#snake-oil]_, and don't satisfy at least one of those two properties.

+.. [#snake-oil]
+   “Snake oil” is a term for all sorts of dubious products that claim extraordinary benefits and features, but don't really realize any of them.

 Not using truly random data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^